Fox Proofing the Chicken Coop & Suggestions to Keep Them Away

 How to Fox Proof the Chicken Coop

-- If there access to the nest box make sure it’s locked at night.
+If there is access to the nest box make sure it’s locked at night.

 Building or Buying a Coop?